anguyen8/sam/README.md

 ## 2. Usage
 - The shell script for generating Figure 1 of our paper is in [teaser.sh](teaser.sh).
 Given an [image](./Images/teaser/ILSVRC2012_val_00002056.JPEG), the script runs SmoothGrad, Sliding-Patch, LIME, and Meaningful Perturbation algorithm for their different hyperparameters and produces a montage image of their respective [attribution maps](./results/formal_teaser.jpg)

+## 3. Dataset
+- We ran our experiments on a 1735 images from the original ImageNet validation dataset as described in the paper.
+We have provided a text file in **./img_file_names/paper_images_list.txt**.
+So if you run any explanation method with input directory being a path to the validation set, our implementation will only produce heatmaps on the 1735 images mentioned in the list instead of running on all the 50K images.

 ### Examples
 Generating the attribution map for the class "matchstick".
 Running `source teaser.sh` produces this result: